 Thinking & Acting Strategically:

 Getting things done in your business requires having a process, following a system, essentially connecting the dots in a logical manner.
 That doesn’t always happen in a small business environment.
 Instead, business owners learn about something that’s working in another business, tell the team this is what we’re going to do, and then expect them to implement it.
 More often than not the results are only so-so.
 There’s a good chance the strategy isn’t going to stick.
 This is called “winging it” and then hoping it works.

 Having clear communication in your business and with your team is crucial.
 Meetings can be effective, but too often they turn into meeting stew where business owners try stuffing too many topics into a single meeting that lasts too long.
 Top priorities are often overshadowed by too many topics and participants leave without clear direction on the most important things.
 The result is boring meetings for both leaders and participants, and then they cease to happen.

-Become More Attractive With A Strong Marketing Message:
+Become More Attractive with a Strong Marketing Message:

 It’s a very noisy world these days.
-Consumers are bombarded with thousands of marketing messages everyday.
+Consumers are bombarded with thousands of marketing messages every day.
 If your business doesn’t have a marketing message that stands out from all the rest, your ideal customers are never going to find you.
 If the marketing message sounds too much like all the others, your ideal customers are going to choose the low-cost or popular alternative.
 A general marketing message might attract customers, but probably not enough of your ideal customers.